When I decided to embark upon teaching English abroad, I never envisioned that there would be certain things to know

 Where I live in Barcelona, you can get monthly rent for as little as €320 a month!
 Food shopping is also cheap, and if you don’t eat out much, you could easily save quite a bit of money!

 This is one of the more useful things to know before moving to Spain!
-You can live quite comfortably without spending much at all, which as a backpacker or expat is great!
+You can live quite comfortably without spending much at all, which as a backpacker or immigrant is great!

 Moving to Spain has been a great experience for me.
 Although I’m no stranger to living abroad, having lived in Australia and New Zealand before, the culture was very similar to the UK.

 It’s been a bit more difficult in Spain, especially because English isn’t widely spoken.
 As you’ve read above, there were a few things to know before moving to Spain I wish I knew beforehand.

 Have you been to Spain before?
 What was something that surprised you when you visited?
 Do you agree with my list of things to know before moving to Spain?
 I’d love to hear your thoughts in the comments section below!